syseleven/designate-certmanager-webhook/README.md

 ## Prerequisites

 To use this chart [Helm](https://helm.sh/) must be installed in your Kubernetes cluster.
 Setting up Kubernetes and Helm and is outside the scope of this README.
 Please refer to the Kubernetes and Helm documentation.
-You will also need the [cert-manager](https://github.com/jetstack/cert-manager) from Jetstack.
+You will also need the [cert-manager](https://github.com/cert-manager/cert-manager).
 Please refer to the cert-manager [documentation](https://docs.cert-manager.io) for full technical documentation for the project.
 This README assumes, the cert-manager is installed in the namespace `cert-manager`.
 Adapt examples accordingly, if you have installed it in a different namespace.

 ## Deployment